haskell/vscode-haskell/README.md

 For this reason its scope will be changed to `machine` so users only will be able to change it globally.
 See #387 for more details.

+### Set additional arguments for the server executable

+You can set additional arguments to the server executable through the `haskell.serverExtraArgs` config option.
+It should be used carefully cause you could set options incompatible with the default functionality needed by the extension.

+Actual arguments which could be set:

+- `-j NUM`: Number of threads used by the server (0: automatic) (default: 0).
+Due to a bug it *can not set to 1*.
+- `--shake-profiling DIR`: Dump profiling reports to this directory

 ### Set additional environment variables for the server

 You can add additional environment variables for the lsp server using the configuration option `haskell.serverEnvironment`.
 For example, to change the cache directory used by the server you could set: